Help & About

 Enabled Translations

-From My OpenScripture (profile), open the Translations tab to choose which translations appear throughout the app, reorder them, and toggle visibility.
-Translations are grouped by tradition — Ecumenical, Protestant, Catholic, Orthodox, Jewish, and Independent — so you can quickly focus on the traditions most relevant to your study.
+From My OpenScripture (your profile), open the Translations tab to choose which translations appear throughout the app, reorder them, and toggle visibility.
+Translations are grouped by tradition — Ecumenical, Protestant, Catholic, Orthodox, Jewish, and Independent — so you can quickly focus on the ones most relevant to your study.
 At least one translation must remain enabled.
+The enabled set affects which translations appear in the comparison drawer, which are included in the Composite base text, and which footnote markers show in chapter text.

 Tradition Colours